RikHenson/AgeingHRF/Confounds/README.txt

-confounds.tar.gz is a gzipped tarball containing one *.csv file per participant, with each row in that file representing one volume (TR) and the six columns representing x, y, z translation, row, pitch, yaw rotations, WM and CSF.
+confounds.tar.gz is a gzipped tarball containing one *.csv file per participant, with each row in that file representing one volume (TR) and the 8 columns representing x, y, z translation, row, pitch, yaw rotations, WM and CSF.